Practice Managers Handbook

 For trainees who are returning from a prolonged period of absence, for example due to sick leave or maternity leave, and are near the end of their training the following points need to be considered:

-- All doctors returning to training from a prolonged period of absence greater than 12 months (exactly 12 months is acceptable) in total and wanting to apply for their CCT would be expected to have a minimum period in clinical practice to allow adequate time for the Educational Supervisor (ES) to assess the doctors competencies before a recommendation for a Certificate of Completion of Training (CCT) will be made.
+- All doctors returning to training from a prolonged period of absence greater than 12 months (exactly 12 months is acceptable) in total wishing to apply for their CCT would be expected to have a minimum period in clinical practice to allow adequate time for the Educational Supervisor (ES) to assess the doctors competencies before a recommendation for a Certificate of Completion of Training (CCT) will be made.

 - This period might usually be of three months duration.
 In certain circumstances the School of Primary Care may be required to provide additional funding for an extension.